bniladridas/hybrid-compute/README.md

 2. Transfer and upscale tiles in the cloud.
 3. Stitch upscaled tiles into the final image.
 **Prerequisites**
-- macOS with Homebrew or conda
+- macOS with Homebrew, Linux (Ubuntu) with apt, or Windows with Chocolatey
 - CMake
 - OpenCV
 - NumPy
-- Python 3 with pip
+- Python 3.9+ with pip
-- Cloud instance with NVIDIA GPU and CUDA toolkit **Setup**
+- Cloud instance with NVIDIA GPU and CUDA toolkit (for GPU upscaling) **Setup**
 **Quick Setup**
 Run the setup script to install all dependencies: